deveb2020/Birthday_reminder_React/README.md

-BIRTHDAY REMINDER REACT
+# BIRTHDAY REMINDER REACT

-This project was created using ReactJS.
-Hooks are used in this project
+This project is used for learning purposes !